Nov 21, 2024

 by Nadia El-Yaouti | Dec 08, 2021

-University of Texas Southwestern Medical Center.
+Exterior view of the UT Southwestern Medical Center, featuring the facility's signage and landscaped surroundings.
 Photo Source: University of Texas Southwestern Medical Center.
 (Smiley N. Pool/The Dallas Morning News)

 The University of Texas Southwestern Medical Center has agreed to a $4.5 million settlement to resolve claims that the medical center failed to properly secure controlled substances including fentanyl.